aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 ## **SVG Drawing on Existing Bitmap**

 The bitmap can be used as a background for drawing.
 You can apply an SVG filter effect to the raster image, append the SVG shapes, paths, or text.
-The figure below made with the help of adding circle and text to the bitmap acting as the background ([svg-drawing-on-bitmap.svg](/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/svg-drawing-on-bitmap.svg)).
+For example, the figure below is made with the help of adding circle and text to the bitmap acting as the background ([svg-drawing-on-bitmap.svg](/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/svg-drawing-on-bitmap.svg)).

 We painted the SVG circle with a big value of `stroke-width`.
 The `stroke-dasharray` attribute applying converts the circle's stroke into a dashed line.
 By selecting values of the filled-unfilled areas, you can achieve the desired visual effect.
 For more information on style attributes' properties, please see the article [**Fills and Strokes in SVG**](https://docs.aspose.com/svg/net/drawing-basics/fills-and-strokes/).